aaronkyle/social-development/context/thematic-issues/socio-economic-baseline-studies/methodology_regional-baseline.md

 FIGURE: 2
 {[INSERT EXCEL IMAGE]}

 Primary baseline data collection in each village sets numerical targets for the number of survey participants according to confidence values of 80% and margin of error calculations varying between 0.25 and 0.5.
-CCCS will use a combination of household questionnaire surveys, key informant interviews, and focus group discussions to effect a rapid rural appraisal that reaches representative sample population targets //%%{[SECTION]}%%//.
+Consultancy will use a combination of household questionnaire surveys, key informant interviews, and focus group discussions to effect a rapid rural appraisal that reaches representative sample population targets //%%{[SECTION]}%%//.
 The target number of participants for FGD sessions is calculated according to MTB 2010 village population quartile values.
 ESMS supplementary social baseline implementation schedules were created by calculating village days according to the estimated number of FGDs that can be completed in one day (6 total; refer to //%%{[SECTION]}%%//).

 ANNEX 1:
 %%{INSERT: [Sample Definition]}%%